 Matric suction sensors were installed in each cover system profile to measure negative porewater pressure (suction).
 In unsaturated soils, suction provides an indication of the affinity of a soil for water, expressed as an energy potential.
-Measurements of less than 10 kPa are outside the installed sensor measurement range and are not considered to be accurate.
-Overall, Trial #1 (Figure 3.9) observed higher suction values deeper within the cover system than Trial #2 (Figure 3.10) (suction values > 500 kPa within the compacted layer).
-The higher suction values in Trial #1 were primarily attributed to the established vegetation's ability to translocate water out of the soil matrix.
+Measurements of less than 10 kPa are outside the installed sensor measurement range as the resolution of measurements in this range cannot be specifically measured and can considered as any value between 0 to 10 kPa.
+Suction values greater than about 400 kPa are calculated from laboratory calibrations completed with salt brines generating osmotic suction.
+Calibration of individual sensors in this suction range can be challenging and therefore values greater than 400 kPa can be considered as high suctions but the trend in estimated suction value is likely more valuable than the absolute value.
+Overall, Trial #1 (Figure 3.16) observed higher suction values deeper within the cover system than Trial #2 (Figure 3.17) (suction values measured >1,500 kPa within the compacted layer). a The higher suction values in Trial #1 were primarily attributed to the established vegetation's ability to translocate water out of the soil matrix.
 Although elevated suction values were recorded within the compacted layer, a high degree of saturation was still maintained showing that the compacted clay has a high permanent wilting point (PWP) and that even under high suction values water is unable to be pulled from the soil matrix.

-Figure 3.9: Matric suction profile measured at Trial #1 Primary Nest (white areas indicate periods of freezing temperatures).
+Figure 3.16: Matric suction profile measured at Trial #1 Primary Nest (white areas indicate periods of freezing temperatures).

-Figure 3.10: Matric suction profile measured at Trial #2 Primary Nest.
+Figure 3.17: Matric suction profile measured at Trial #2 Primary Nest (white areas indicate periods of freezing temperatures).